 { Combining the effect of the number of Buildings, their increasing Area, and the negligible effect of the Sprawl and Elongation, we can express the distance between buildings by its four components (from equation \ref{MeanDistCircle}).
 Thus, the fact that in Africa, the obtained scaling coefficient for the mean distances is $\beta_D = 0.532$ is mostly because the number of buildings increases sublinearly (with $\beta_B = 0.981 \pm 0.007$), but also because the size of their buildings increases (with $\beta_A = 0.067 \pm 0.005$), their Sprawl remains almost the same (with $\beta_S = 0.011 \pm 0.006$), and their Elongation also remains almost the same (with $\beta_E = 0.005 \pm 0.005$).
 Combining all coefficients in Equation \ref{MeanDistCircle}, we get that

 and thus, distances in large cities grow slightly faster than the square root of its population, with exponent $\beta_D = 0.532$. }

-{ With the system of Equations \ref{MeanDistCircle}, \ref{EccEqn}, and \ref{SprawlEquation} it is possible to imagine a city with a population of 80 million inhabitants.
-If present trends continue, it will have 18 million buildings (roughly two-thirds of the number of buildings there are today in Nigeria) with a footprint of 175 km\textsuperscript{2} and an average distance between buildings above 85 km.
-The burden on city dwellers of such distances could force the city to grow roughly circular, compact and more vertical. }
+{ With the system of Equations \ref{MeanDistCircle}, \ref{EccEqn}, and \ref{SprawlEquation}, it is possible to imagine a city with a population of 80 million inhabitants.
+If present trends continue, it will have 18 million buildings (roughly two-thirds of the number of buildings in Nigeria today) with a footprint of 175 km\textsuperscript{2} and an average distance between buildings of over 85 km.
+The burden on city dwellers of such distances could force the city to grow roughly circular, compact, and more vertical. }

 { Cities face two opposing forces as they grow.
 People demand more infrastructure, so more and larger buildings.
 However, as the population increases, distances grow and become critical, so cities experience intense competition for space and make better use of it, which results in less elongated cities \cite{batty2008size}. }